-What is the HCBS Final Rule:
+What is the HCBS Final Rule?

 The Centers for Medicare and Medicaid Services (CMS) established the final Home and Community-Based Services (HCBS) regulations in January 2014 affecting services within each state provided through Medicaid.
 The whole purpose of doing so is to create new requirements that support the following:

--an enhancement in quality of HCBS programs
+- an enhancement in the quality of HCBS programs

--adding protections for individuals receiving services
+- adding protection for individuals receiving services

--ensuring individuals receiving services and supports through Medicaid’s HCBS programs have full access to the benefits of community living and are able to receive services in the most integrated setting.
+- ensuring individuals receiving services and supports through Medicaid’s HCBS programs have full access to the benefits of community living and are able to receive services in the most integrated setting.

 Due to COVID-19, CMS has recently updated the Final Rule and has allowed states an additional year to demonstrate compliance, through March 17, 2023.
 Here are the 10 Federal Requirements that make up the HCBS Final Rule: https://www.dds.ca.gov/wp-content/uploads/2020/09/CADDSHCBSProviderSelfAssessment.pdf

 As a service provider, how am I affected?

 HCBS are long-term services and supports provided in-home and community-based settings, as recognized under the federal Medicaid (Medi-Cal) Program.
 DDS has a curated list of service codes that they are categorizing as needing to be in compliance.
 To continue receiving federal funds from CMS, home and community-based settings must comply with the HCBS Final Rule